GudiDheeraj/Dissertation-sports-analysis/README.md

 While the current project focuses on identifying top players, future work could involve:

-- **Deploying Advanced Machine Learning Models:** Using Flask to create a web-based application for real-time player rating.
 - **Integration of Neural Networks:** Enhancing the predictive capabilities of the player rating system.
-- **Extended Data Analysis:** Including more features or additional datasets to improve the accuracy and robustness of player identification.

 ## How to Use